-6.5 Fees
+56 6.5 Fees

-The usage of XML formats, UFI generator, EuPCS and ECHA Submission Portal provided by the Agency is free of charge.

-However, it needs to be noted that a fee may be levied in each Member State for each submission.
-It is at the discretion of the competent authority of the Member State where the submission is to be made to decide whether fees are applicable for submission to the national appointed body/bodies.
+- 7 The usage of XML formats, UFI generator, EuPCS and the ECHA Submission Portal provided by the Agency is free of charge. - 9 However, it needs to be noted that while most Member States have indicated that they will not - solicit a fee, this may be levied in some Member State for each submission.
+It is at the - discretion of the competent authority of the Member State where the submission is to be made - to decide whether fees are applicable for submission to the national appointed body/bodies. - 13 The document "Overview of Member State decision on implementing Annex VIII to the CLP" - 14 available on the Poison Centres website provides an overview of the available information.